Akuli/jou/doc/keywords.md

 ## `NULL`

-`NULL` is a special pointer that is used as a special "missing" value with pointers.
+`NULL` is a special pointer that is used as a special "missing" value.
-It can only be used with pointer types.
-Jou's `NULL` constant has type [`void*`](types.md#pointers-and-arrays), so it converts implicitly to any other type.
+Jou's `NULL` constant has type [`void*`](types.md#pointers-and-arrays), so it converts implicitly to any other pointer type.

 For example, the `strstr()` function declared in [stdlib/str.jou](../stdlib/str.jou) finds a substring from a string, and returns a pointer to the substring it finds,